Disseminating Results Back to Your Study Participants

 To access the toolkits, click on the individual toolkits below.

-- MRCT Center of BWH and Harvard – Return of Aggregate Results to Participants: Toolkit – Hands-on tools for creating summaries for aggregate study findings; Includes helpful templates, checklists, and examples of plain language summaries.
+- MRCT Center of BWH and Harvard Return of Aggregate Results to Participants – Includes Principles, Guidance Document, and Toolkit (see “Deliverables”).
+Toolkit includes hands-on tools for creating summaries for aggregate study findings; Includes helpful templates, checklists, and examples of plain language summaries.

-- MRCT Center of BWH and Harvard – Return of Individual Results to Participants: Toolkit – Hands-on tool for returning individual study results to research participants; Includes dissemination planning figures for determining which individual findings should be returned and when, as well as planning tools and case studies.
+- MRCT Center of BWH and Harvard Return of Individual Results to Participants – Includes Principles, Recommendations Document, and Toolkit (see “Deliverables”).
+Toolkit includes hands-on tools for returning individual study results to research participants; Includes dissemination planning figures for determining which individual findings should be returned and when, as well as planning tools and case studies.

 - NASEM – Returning Individual Results to Research Participants: Full Book – Comprehensive consensus study report that reviews the current evidence on the benefits, harms, and costs of returning individual research results, while considering the ethical, social, operational, and regulatory aspects of the practice.
 Recommendations document can be found here.